lyokha/nginx-log-plugin/README.md

 # cp objs/ngx_log_plugin.so /var/lib/nginx/hslibs/libngx_log_plugin.so
 ```

+Notice that we added prefix *lib* to the module's name!

 For using directives `log` and `log ultimate`, the dynamic module
 *ngx_log_plugin_module* must also be installed.